scverse/scanpy/docs/api/plotting.rst

 .. note::

-    See the :ref:`settings` section for some important plotting configurations.
+    See the :ref:`settings` section for all important plotting configurations.

 Generic